>> Skip the blurb, show me the best plane binoculars

 If you plan on using your binoculars exclusively for spotting planes flying at full altitude and want a pair that are strong enough to spot and recognize the airline and plane type then obviously a pair of binoculars with a very high magnification is key.

-There are a few down sides to binoculars with very high magnifications they are image shake and reduced field of view.
+There are a few down sides to using binoculars with very high magnifications, which include image shake and a reduced field of view:

 Image Shake